-On top of that, other hurdles may also induce consumers to follow contractual terms that negate preceding oral promises.
-To begin, consumers are not likely to complain.
-For instance, according to the Federal Trade Commission (FTC), less than 10% of defrauded consumers make a formal complaint.
-Likewise, even if consumers overcome the fine print chilling effect, they are still unlikely to insist upon their rights for various other reasons.
-Some consumers may fear to legally challenge a firm due to unequal bargaining power.
-Others may prefer avoiding conflicts and confrontations due to the emotional toll entailed.
+In addition, other obstacles may also induce consumers to adhere to contractual terms that negate preceding oral promises.
+First, consumers in such situations are not likely to complain.
+According to the Federal Trade Commission (FTC), less than 10% of defrauded consumers make a formal complaint.
+Even if consumers overcome the fine print chilling effect, they are still unlikely to insist upon their rights for a variety of other reasons.
+Some consumers may fear legally challenging a firm due to unequal bargaining power.
+Others may prefer avoiding conflicts and confrontations due to the emotional toll involved.
 Yet others may find litigation costs to be too high a burden.

-Relatedly, many consumer transactions involve a relatively small amount of money or low value items, for which initiating a legal dispute is not cost-effective.
-This further reduces consumers’ willingness to invest resources in complaining or otherwise pursing legal actions.
+Related to this latter consideration is that many consumer transactions involve a relatively small amount of money or low value items.
+In such cases, initiating a legal dispute is not cost-effective, and consumers’ willingness to invest resources in complaining or otherwise pursuing legal actions is further reduced.
 Additionally, some consumers may avoid legal action due to low levels of trust in the legal system.
-Moreover, the fine print itself may limit the legal options consumers may use; for example, in the forms of class action waivers and mandatory arbitration clauses.
-For all these reasons, consumers are likely to be left to comply with the illegitimate paper deal that contradicts the oral deal.
+Moreover, the fine print itself may limit the legal options consumers may use, as in the cases of the forms of class action waivers and mandatory arbitration clauses.
+Given all these considerations, consumers are ultimately likely to feel that there is no choice but to comply with the questionable paper deal that contradicts the oral deal.

 Are all Salespeople Liars?

-Part I explained the power of misleading pre-contractual oral statements from a pro-consumer perspective.
+Part I explained the power of misleading pre-contractual oral statements consumer advocacy perspective.
 It first delineated the social and behavioral forces that make such promises significant for consumers.
 Next, it discussed the ways consumer contracting realities, both ex ante and ex post, make consumers vulnerable to such promises.

 This Part shifts the focus from consumers’ vulnerabilities and biases to salespeople’s perspective and psychology.
-The aim of this Part is to explain why making misleading oral promises is prevalent, easy, and at times an acceptable norm among marketers.
-In doing so, it employs insights derived from behavioral ethics and social psychology.
+Employing insights derived from behavioral ethics and social psychology, this Part seeks to explain why making misleading oral promises is prevalent, easy, and, at times, an acceptable norm among marketers..

 Contextualizing Oral Deals: Consumer Fraud

 Consumer fraud is a persistent, ubiquitous and detrimental problem in the United States.
-A recent FTC survey found that some 16% of respondents, “representing 40.0 million U.S. adult consumers,” reported being defrauded.
+A recent FTC survey found that some 16% of respondents, “representing 40.0 million U.S. adult consumers,” reported having been defrauded.
 The survey estimated that there were almost 62 million fraud incidents during 2017.
-The average direct loss for consumers was $100, which translates to a total economic loss of approximately six billion dollars(!).
+The average direct loss for consumers was one hundred dollars, which translates to a total economic loss of the astounding figure of approximately six billion dollars.
 This estimation does not include other types of loss, such as time, attention, personal data, opportunity costs, emotional frustration, enforcement and litigation costs, and erosion of societal values.

-Lying to consumers is a form of fraud, and various reasons may lead salespeople to lie to consumers or mislead them.
-When it comes to misleading oral deals, one key reason may be lack of knowledge.
-As a mundane example, professor Solan shares his own experience when experimentally attempting to purchase a printer.
+Lying to consumers is a form of fraud, and various factors may lead salespeople to lie to consumers or mislead them.
+With regard to misleading oral deals, one key reason may be lack of knowledge.
+One mundane example is Solan’s own experience when experimentally attempting to purchase a printer.
 He reports:

-“Many stores have inexperienced sales help with little knowledge of computers.
+Many stores have inexperienced sales help with little knowledge of computers.
 As an experiment, I recently went to such a store and asked questions about printers.
 The information I received from one salesman was at odds with the information I received from another.
-I was quite sure that both of them made up much of what they said in any event.”
+I was quite sure that both of them made up much of what they said in any event.